kyros200/green-thumb/README.md

 ## Final Thoughts

 The Challenge was fun to do, but some things did bother me: some color and position inconsistencies.
 This took me more time than I imagined when developing.
+Also there is no icon for High sunlight in the folder of images (only on Figma).

 The most interesting part for me was doing a custom dropdown from pure JS.
 That was a blast and I was happy with the result.